cmpsc-481-s22-m1/CASTanet/README.md

 CASTanet is a tool created by students at
 Allegheny College, allowing users to understand the contents of Python (`.py`) files.
+Through using concrete abstract syntax trees (CASTs), a combination of abstract syntax trees (ASTs) and concrete syntax trees (CSTs), CASTanet uses
+`LibCST` to reorganize and name node types and fields.
 CASTanet has functionality to iterate through a user-specified directory and generate metrics associated with the Python files in that given directory.
-This tool can be used by educators interested in evaluating students' code, or individual developers who would like to better understand their own implementation strategies Currently, CASTanet is able to count:
+This tool can be used by educators interested in evaluating students' code, or individual developers who would like to better understand their own implementation strategies.

+Currently, CASTanet is able to count:

 * Number of if statements in a Python file (and